vladlenas/Synology-TorrServer/README.md

-# Synology-TorrServer
-* TorrServer package for Synology NAS
+# TorrServer package for Synology NAS